jasnell/proposal-istypes/README.md

 #### `Builtins.is(value1[, value2])`

-When called with a single argument, the `Builtins.is()` function returns `true` if the given value is either a built-in object or has a built-in object within its prototype chain.
+When called with a single argument, the `Builtins.is()` function returns `true` if the given value is detectable as a built-in object or has an object that is detectable as a built-in within its prototype chain.
 For instance:

 ```js
 Builtins.is(Date);                               // true